Matthew Spangler: Author credits

 Matthew Spangler's writing has been published in Theatre Journal, Text and Performance Quarterly, The James Joyce Quarterly, The New Hibernia Review, Theatre Survey, Nineteenth-Century Literature, SIAR: The Journal of the Western Institute of Irish Studies, The South Atlantic Review, The Biographical Dictionary of Southern Writers, The Art of Elizabeth Bishop, and Performing the Crossroads: Critical Essays in Performance Studies and Irish Culture.

 His book Staging Intercultural Ireland: New Plays and Practitioner Perspectives, (co-edited with Charlotte McIvor) about immigration and the performing arts in Ireland, is published by Cork University Press.

 His play The Kite Runner, based on the novel by Khaled Hosseini, is published by Bloomsbury in the UK and Penguin in the US.
 Albatross is published by Stage Rights.

-Current employment
+Employment

-Matthew holds degrees from the University of North Carolina at Chapel Hill (Ph.D.
-Performance Studies), Trinity College in Dublin, Ireland (M.Phil.
-Theatre), and Northwestern University (B.S.
-Performance Studies).
-He is also Writer in Residence at the Hinterland Festival of Literature & Arts in Ireland.
-Matthew Spangler is Professor of Performance Studies at San Jose State University in California.
+Spangler is writer in residence at the Hinterland Festival of Literature & Arts in Ireland.
+He is professor of performance studies at San Jose State University in California.